-Professional status is coming soon – here’s what you need to know about this exciting new way to boost your learners’ employability
+Professional status is an exciting new way to boost your learners’ employability

-At CIMSPA, we want to ensure that you are recognised for the great work you do by your peers, employers, the public and professionals in other sectors.
+At CIMSPA, we want to ensure that individuals working in sport and physical activity are recognised for the great work they do by peers, employers, the public and professionals in other sectors.

-To help make professional recognition a reality for you, we will be introducing professional status in September 2025.
+To help make professional recognition a reality, we have introduced professional status.

 In 2024, we launched the concept of professional status in our strategy, Releasing the Power of our Profession.
 This is a great place to start in learning more about professional status and how it links to the rest of our work, but to make things easier, we’ve summarised the key things you need to know below.